northpolesec/remote-risk-engine-plugin-demo/README.md

 plugin is hosted on localhost and exposed to the Workshop server via docker and runs on port 8888

+To make the example below change the URL from `http://host.docker.internal:8888` to the URL you're hosting the plugin on.

 ```json
 {
   "enabled": true,